cloudevents/spec/http-transport-binding.md

 names in URIs [RFC3986 3.2.2][RFC3986], the JSON value MUST be encoded as
 follows:

-Non-printable ASCII characters and non-ASCII characters must first be encoded according to UTF-8, and then each octet of the corresponding UTF-8 sequence must be percent-encoded to be represented as HTTP header characters, in compliance with [RFC7230, sections 3, 3.2, 3.2.6][RFC7230-Section-3].
+Non-printable ASCII characters and non-ASCII characters MUST first be encoded according to UTF-8, and then each octet of the corresponding UTF-8 sequence MUST be percent-encoded to be represented as HTTP header characters, in compliance with [RFC7230, sections 3, 3.2, 3.2.6][RFC7230-Section-3].

 JSON objects and arrays are NOT surrounded with single or double quotes.